 This would also open up scope for the development of bracelets made for specific activities.
 In this way, the Apple Watch would be able to open an app automatically whenever a bracelet is detected or activate the Water Lock mode whenever a bracelet for swimming is inserted by the user, for example.

-The patent also mentions the possibility that the bracelets have extra sensors that could be accessed by the watch to increase the device’s range of functionalities.
+The patent also mentions the possibility that the bracelets have extra sensors that might be accessed by the watch to increase the device’s range of functionalities.
 Among the components cited are biometric, gesture and motion sensors, as well as parts for haptic feedback, external batteries and more.

 Among the engineers credited as the inventors of the patent, it is worth noting, is Daniel J. Hiemstra, known for working on the development of the antennas for the Apple Watch.